awslabs/multi-az-workshop/content/lab-6/index.en.md

 !["fis-doc-parameters"](/static/fis-doc-parameters.png)

 This contains JSON configuration data used by the experiment run on the hosts.
-We want to change the *LossPercent* parameter from 30 to 100 to ensure every request from the instances to the database fails.
+We want to change the *LossPercent* parameter from `30` to `100` to ensure every request from the instances to the database fails.
 Make this update and click *Save*.
 Click *Next*, *Next*, *Next*, and then *Update experiment template*.
 Confirm the update.

 Now, click *Start Experiment* on the top right.

 ## Observe the impact and recovery
 Go back to the service level operational metrics dashboard and review your load balancer metrics.
 What you should see is a brief spike in faults and then a very quick, automated response that reduces that error rate.
+The graph on the left shows that traffic is automatically rebalanced to the other AZs where success rate increases.
+On the right-hand side, you will see the error rate spike and then quickly reduce as the traffic is weighted away from that AZ.

 ![atw-recovery](/static/atw-recovery.png)

-What you should also see is a drop in the number of requests being handled by the instances in the AZ where you injected the failure.
+You should also see is a drop in the number of requests being handled by the instances in the AZ where you injected the failure.
 The ALB automatically reduces the amount of traffic being sent to the targets that have anomalous behavior and we can see that the ALB is emitting metrics to tell us that the 2 anomalous targets are being automatically mitigated.

 ![mitigated-targets](/static/mitigated-targets.png)